 Contactless cards are often the simplest way to travel, and they usually come with small savings compared with paper tickets.

-Why we like them:
+Why we like contactless systems

-- faster entry through gates
+- Faster entry through gates

-- easier transfers
+- Easier transfers

-- less time dealing with ticket machines
+- Less time dealing with ticket machines

-- simple top-ups at stations and convenience stores
+- Simple top‑ups at stations and convenience stores

-What we watch for:
+Things we watch for

 - Minimum balance rules: some systems won’t let us enter if the balance is too low.